ychafiqui/pymathrix/README.md

 By using Pymathrix you can:

-- Create matrices an assign values to them in python
+- Create matrices and assign values to them in python
 - View a matrix object values in the command prompt
 - Perform addition, subtraction and the Hadamard product to matrices
 - Transpose matrices